linuxthor/rkbreaker/README.md

 ![](rootkit-breaker-logo.png)

-The paper "Effectiveness of Linux Rootkit Detection Tools" by Juho Junnila (http://jultika.oulu.fi/files/nbnfioulu-202004201485.pdf) makes it clear that current Linux rootkit detection tools (except perhaps LKRG which has a bit of a different design motivation) don't do a great job!
+The paper "Effectiveness of Linux Rootkit Detection Tools" by Juho Junnila (http://jultika.oulu.fi/files/nbnfioulu-202004201485.pdf) makes it clear that current Linux rootkit detection tools (except perhaps LKRG) don't do a great job!

 The most alarming statement is that __**"37.3% of detection tests didn't provide any indication of a rootkit infection"**__

 Rootkit breaker is an experimental **proof of concept** LKM showing the use of kprobes to try and detect/prevent certain types of **known** rootkits by a few different techniques.

+Rootkit breaker can prevent some **known** rootkits from loading and can stop some **known** and **unknown** rootkits (using **known** techniques) from functioning correctly while still allowing other LKM to operate.

+Rootkit breaker is **proof of concept** (see N.A.S.T.Y warning below!)
+Use it to study anti-rootkit.
+Don't run it on your important stuff and get sad when something bad happens!

 ### Identifying known bad LKM using signatures (first line defence)